Support the Coastal Rail Trail & the Run by the Sea

-The current Wilder Ranch maps show that you can use the rail connector, but these maps are actually encouraging illegal access!
+The current Wilder Ranch maps show that you can use the rail connector, but these maps are actually indicating trails that are not legally accessible!

 The farm trails that aren't adjacent to the tracks are part of Wilder Ranch and are open to recreational use (since those belong to CA State Parks).

 Click here to view our full proposal for the Ohlone Rail Trail.

 What Does This Run Support?